fr0gs/hugo-esteban-blog/site/content/posts/sed-tricked-me.md

 # Introduction

-Today I had some time free at work since I am between projects and I wait for some additional information, and I took advantage of it to help a coworker that was new to **Ember.js**.
+Today I had some time free at work since I am between projects and I wait for some additional information, and I took advantagse of it to help a coworker that was new to **Ember.js**.
 For some reason all the calls to the backend (a Virtuoso Database) failed.

 Taking a look together, we discovered that the middleware that transformed JSON-API calls into SPARQL queries and vice-versa, (the piece that was talking directly to the frontend) was consistently returning an error **500**, and this happened because the triples that were introduced into the database using a script were generated wrong and had all the same *id* for every different model.